guicassolato/tothom/README.md

 ### Re-use a terminal

-Tothom binds each preview window to a terminal.
+Tothom binds each preview window to an integrated Visual Studio terminal.
 When a terminal does not exist, Tothom creates a dedicated one at the time when the first <kbd>▶️</kbd> _Run in terminal_ action is executed.

 To bind a new preview window to an existing terminal, use the command <kbd>⇧ ⌘ P</kbd> _Tothom: Markdown Preview (existing terminal)_.